elixir-lang/elixir-lang.github.com/_posts/2024-03-05-veeps-elixir-case.markdown

 Different parts of the Veeps system have different scalability requirements.
 For instance, when streaming a show, the backend receives metadata from users' devices every 30 seconds to track viewership.
 This is the so-called *Beaconing service*.

-Say you have 250,000 people watching a concert — the Beaconing service handles thousands of requests per second for a few hours at a time.
-As a result, it needs to scale differently from other parts of the system, such as their merchandise e-commerce or backstage management.
+Say you have 250,000 people watching a concert: the Beaconing service needs to handle thousands of requests per second for a few hours at a time.
+As a result, it needs to scale differently from other parts of the system, such as the merchandise e-commerce or backstage management.

 To tackle this issue, they built a distributed system.
 They packaged each subsystem as an [Elixir release](https://hexdocs.pm/elixir/config-and-releases.html#releases), totaling five releases.
 For the communication layer, they used distributed Erlang, which is built into Erlang/OTP, allowing seamless inter-process communication across networked nodes.